spotinst/help/src/docs/billing-engine/get-started/connect-azure.md

 ## Step 5: Assign Reader Role to the App Registration

-In the Azure console, type **Subscriptions** in the search bar and click the Subscription you want to connect to Billing Engine in the result that appears.
+1. In the Azure console, type **Subscriptions** in the search bar and click the Subscription you want to connect to Billing Engine.
 **Note**: One subscription from the billing account needs to be given reader access to the application.
 2. In the menu on the left side of the Subscriptions platform, click **Access Control (IAM)**.
 3. Click **Add/Add role assignment**.
 4. Select the Reader role and click **Next**.